dzackgarza/Notes/Independent Study/Quals/Topics.md

 - solvability by radicals
 - cyclic extensions and Kummer theory.

+Ring Theory: (non-commutative case)
-Ring Theory: non-commutative case.
-Semisimple rings
+- Semisimple rings
 - irreducible modules
 - and the Artin-Wedderburn theorem; non-semisimple rings
 - indecomposable modules and the Krull-Schmidt theorem; group rings.